 Although the samples are still being analyzed, initial findings indicate the concentration of plastic had been heavily underestimated, finding that most mass can be found attributed to the (previously unquantified) large debris.

 A compact surface trawl was dragged behind each vessel to catch smaller plastic particles.
 The device, known as a Manta Trawl, is standard scientific equipment used for measuring concentrations of microplastics.

 The 171 foot-long Ocean Starr served as the fleet’s mothership.
-It was fitted with two very wide nets designed to capture high volumes of all sizes of plastic debris.
+It was fitted with two 6-meter wide nets designed to capture high volumes of all sizes of plastic debris.

 THE OCEAN CLEANUP APP

-After the expedition our lab started analysing the catch, focussing on size, weight and debris type.
-In May of 2016 over one million pieces of plastic had already been analysed - by hand.
+After the expedition our lab started analyzing the catch, focussing on size, weight and debris type.
+Over one million pieces of plastic had already been analyzed – by hand.

 An interactive version of the expedition map is available here.

 The combined findings from the Aerial Expedition as well as from the Mega Expedition have been published in Scientific Reports on March 22, 2018.

 The results are alarming: around 80 million kg of floating plastic debris of various size and shape, principally made of Polyethylene and Polypropylene, accumulated in an area 3 times the size of continental France.
 Concentrations of microplastics, representing the majority of the estimated 1.8 trillion pieces inside the GPGP, have been increasing exponentially since the 1970s when researchers began observing quantities of tar and plastic floating in the North Pacific Ocean to more recent and consistent observations in the 2000s and 2010s.
 We also found that 92 % of the mass is still the be found in the larger objects (>5mm).